Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency

 \subsubsection{Slow fading channel}

-In this case, the total energy consumption of the mobile device is composed of two parts: 1) The energy consumption for local computing; 2) The energy consumption for task offloading.
-Hence combining the expressions in (\ref{e:energy_local_comp}) and (\ref{e:energy_offload_one_fading}), the total energy consumption if the mobile device decides to offload data exactly after completing sub-task $\phi_{n-1}$ can be written as \begin{small}
+In this case, the total energy consumption of the IoT device is composed of two parts: 1) The energy consumption for local computing; 2) The energy consumption for task offloading.
+Hence combining the expressions in (\ref{e:energy_local_comp}) and (\ref{e:energy_offload_one_fading}), the total energy consumption if the IoT device decides to offload data exactly after completing sub-task $\phi_{n-1}$ can be written as

-\end{small} where the second term of the right-hand side of (\ref{e:energy_consum_one_slot}) represents the energy consumption of the mobile device for computing sub-tasks $\phi_1$, $\phi_2$, ..., $\phi_{n-1}$ at local.
+where the second term of the right-hand side of (\ref{e:energy_consum_one_slot}) represents the energy consumption of the IoT device for computing sub-tasks $\phi_1$, $\phi_2$, ..., $\phi_{n-1}$ at local.